eicrud/eicrud/README.md

 };
 ```

-Finally, register your service :
+And finally, register your service :

 ```typescript
 @Injectable()